 How can you help?

-- Adopt a piece of bush and monitor the kinds of weeds that can be found growing there.
-Remember just because a patch of bush is green does not mean that the bush is healthy.
-It might be that a lot of the greenery is actually weeds that are choking the native bush.
+- Adopt a piece of bush and monitor the weeds that grow there.
+Some of the lush greenery may be weeds that are choking the native plants.

-- Get a group of friends or family together for weed-clearing working bees.
-Learn to identify weeds and the best ways of getting rid of them properly.
+- Get a group of people together for weed-clearing working bees.
+Learn to identify weeds and the best way to get rid of them properly.

 - Join a Landcare group, or form a new one if there is none in your area.
-Contact the Northland Regional Council or the New Zealand Landcare Trust for details on landcare groups and how they operate.
+Contact the Northland Regional Council or the New Zealand Landcare Trust for details.